Is varicella transmitted through contact with lesions?

 Study for the APhA Home Study Exam.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready for your exam!

-Varicella, commonly known as chickenpox, is primarily transmitted through respiratory droplets when an infected person coughs or sneezes.
-However, it can also spread via direct contact with the fluid from the vesicular lesions present on the skin of an infected individual.
-The question implies a specific scenario regarding transmission, suggesting that the statement "varicella is transmitted through contact with lesions" is false.
+Varicella, commonly known as chickenpox, is primarily transmitted through respiratory droplets when an infected person coughs or sneezes, as well as through direct contact with the fluid from the varicella lesions.
+The nature of the transmission is such that while contact with lesions can contribute to the spread of the virus, it is not the only route.
+Thus, saying that varicella is transmitted strictly through contact with lesions is incorrect.

 Subscribe